Ministers ‘dragging feet’ on forcing killers to court as Letby to skip sentencing

 But Mr Chalk would not say when a law would be brought in to compel attendance at sentencings, with the source promising it “as soon as parliamentary time allows”.

-It comes as her victims’ families demand the government orders a full public inquiry into how she was able to carry out the prolonged killing spree.
-And as senior doctors have called hospital executives who failed to act on concerns about Letby to be investigated for corporate manslaughter and criminal negligence.
+It comes as the families of Letby’s victims demand the government orders a full public inquiry into how she was able to carry out the prolonged killing spree.
+And senior doctors have called for hospital executives who failed to act on concerns about Letby to be investigated for corporate manslaughter and criminal negligence.

-Retired consultant paediatrician Dewi Evans, who was tasked by Cheshire Police to look at a series of collapses on the neonatal unit of the Countess of Chester Hospital in 2015 and 2016, told the Observer: “I think this is a matter that demands an investigation into corporate manslaughter.
+Retired consultant paediatrician Dewi Evans, who was tasked by Cheshire Police to look at a series of collapses on the neonatal unit of the Countess of Chester Hospital in 2015 and 2016, told The Observer: “I think this is a matter that demands an investigation into corporate manslaughter.
 The police should also investigate the [hospital] in relation to criminal negligence.”

 Former justice secretary Sir Robert Buckland told The Independent Letby’s refusal to face her victims’ families as she is sentenced “added insult to the most grievous injury she has caused”.

-The Tory MP called on ministers to amend a Victim and Prisoners Bill currently going through parliament to bring in the change that would force convicted killers to appear in court.
+The Tory MP called on ministers to amend a Victims and Prisoners Bill currently going through parliament to bring in the change that would force convicted killers to appear in court.

 Shadow justice secretary Steve Reed said it was “grossly offensive” that Letby would not appear at Monday’s hearing.